albertopiras/remote-commands-rpc-sailsjs/README.md

-A proper message and error code is returned if no film description was found or an error occurred during one of the server operations.
+A proper message and error code are returned if no film description was found or an error occurred during one of the server operations.

 ## Setup